lightningdevkit/lightningdevkit.org/docs/_blog/teos-uses-ldk-to-build-open-source-watchtower.md

 While it did take time to perform the Rust re-implementation, it was worth it for several reasons.
 LDK does a substantial amount of the low-level heavy lifting (e.g. reorg management), allowing us to remove several components of the original design and abstract interaction with bitcoind.
 Additionally, Python lacks proper support for most of lightning’s functionality, so we would have had to implement and maintain all of the related toolings to support lightning P2P communication features.

-Furthermore, it let us take advantage of any future lightning updates that we may need, such as anchors.
-At the end of the day, using LDK lets you focus on the product/protocol you are building and have to care less about the low-level lightning/bitcoin parts that are needed.
+Furthermore, LDK supports various lightning features that we may need in the future, such as anchors.
+At the end of the day, LDK makes it possible to focus on the product/protocol you are building and care less about the low-level lightning/bitcoin parts that are needed.
 # Results

 We’ve reached a more robust and stable codebase, easier to contribute to and integrate with other projects.